SOM-Research/Impromptu/server_development.md

-In order to the start-up of the server mode, it is recommend tu use a proccess manager such as **pm2**.
+In order to the start-up of the server mode, it is recommended to use a proccess manager such as **pm2**.

 ### PM2 instalation